Fractional CTO for startups: £2k-£5k per month

 Month one: audit and architecture.
 We map the existing code, infrastructure, and data architecture.
 We identify the decisions that were made incorrectly and the ones that were deferred.
 We set the correct architecture for the next 12 to 18 months of growth and produce the specification the developer will build against.

-Month two: first shipped system.
+Month two: first built system.
 The first system is always the one with the highest ratio of revenue impact to build time.
 For most startups this is lead qualification, customer onboarding automation, or data infrastructure that makes AI systems possible.
-The system goes live inside the tools the team already uses, typically in 14 to 21 days.
+The system goes live inside the tools the team already uses, typically in the first few weeks.

 Month three: investor readiness.
 If the startup is raising, month three includes investor-ready technical documentation: architecture diagrams, security posture summary, scalability analysis, and the technical sections of the pitch deck.
 The fractional CTO sits in the technical due diligence call if needed.